modular-magician/terraform-provider-google-beta/website/docs/r/secret_manager_secret.html.markdown

 * `effective_labels` -
   All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

-* `effective_annotations` -
-  All of annotations (key/value pairs) present on the resource in GCP, including the annotations configured through Terraform, other clients and services.

 ## Timeouts